Balanced line

 A signal transmitted over a balanced line.
 The signal is kept intact while the noise (which appears as a common-mode signal at the receiving end) is rejected perfectly.

 In telecommunications and professional audio, a balanced line or balanced signal pair is an electrical circuit consisting of two conductors of the same type, both of which have equal impedances along their lengths, to ground, and to other circuits.
 The primary advantage of the balanced line format is good rejection of common-mode noise and interference when fed to a differential device such as a transformer or differential amplifier.

-As prevalent in sound recording and reproduction, balanced lines are referred to as balanced audio.
+The combination of a balanced line and differential signaling in audio applications is balanced audio and is commonly used in sound reinforcement and sound recording and reproduction.

-A common form of balanced line is twin-lead, used for radio frequency communications.
+Another common form of balanced line is twin-lead, used for radio frequency communications.
 Also common is twisted pair, used for traditional telephone, professional audio, or for data communications.
-They are to be contrasted to unbalanced lines, such as coaxial cable, which is designed to have its return conductor connected to ground, or circuits whose return conductor actually is ground (see earth-return telegraph).
+They are to be contrasted to unbalanced lines, such as coaxial cable, which is designed to have its return conductor connected to ground, or circuits whose return conductor actually is earth (see earth-return telegraph).
 Balanced and unbalanced circuits can be interfaced using a device called a balun.

 Circuits driving balanced lines must themselves be balanced to maintain the benefits of balance.
 This may be achieved by transformer coupling (repeating coils) or by merely balancing the impedance in each conductor.

 Lines carrying symmetric signals (those with equal amplitudes but opposite polarities on each leg) are often incorrectly referred to as "balanced", but this is actually differential signalling.
 Balanced lines and differential signalling are often used together, but they are not the same thing.
 Differential signalling does not make a line balanced, nor does noise rejection in balanced cables require differential signalling.